 These people were weird at best.

 “No, that’s not what I meant,” the woman in white shouted into the phone.
-“I was literal when I said I couldn’t care less about your institute and its opinions.”
+“I was literal when I said I couldn’t care less about your institute’s opinions.”
 She hung up while the other voice was trying to respond.
 She turned to the reading girl.
 “Mina, check him.”

 Excuse me?
-I stared as the girl put down the book, sprung to her feet and stepped to me.
+The woman put down the book, sprung to her feet, and stepped to me.
 She was a bit over six feet tall, almost as tall as I was.
 With a few swift moves, she ran her hands by my body and took my phone, wallet, and keys.
 The idea of fighting back felt ridiculous since Vivian made the differences in strength exceedingly clear.
 And so I stood in place, hoping I didn’t look like an idiot.
 Who was I kidding?
 I almost surely did.

 “Anyway.
 I’m Lucielle, Lady Lucielle,” the white-haired woman said, her voice every bit as sharp as when she spoke into the phone.
 “So, you want to work for me?”

 “What do you mean by guess?”
 Lucielle turned toward Vivian.
 “Why did you bring this kid?”

 Vivian smiled in a way so sweet it would soften a rock.
 “He can see aether.”

 Lucielle measured me with a long stare, appraising me as if I was a vase she wanted to buy at an auction.
 “Do you have a name?”